Alcatraz Island: History

-The first European to document the islands of San Francisco Bay was Spanish naval officer and explorer Juan Manuel de Ayala during Spanish rule of California; he charted San Francisco Bay in 1775.
-He named today's Yerba Buena Island as "La Isla de los Alcatraces", which translates as "The Island of the Gannets" but is commonly believed to translate as "The Island of the Pelicans" (the modern Spanish word for 'pelican' is pelícano), from the archaic Spanish alcatraz ("pelican").
-There are no gannets native to the Pacific coast, making the older Spanish usage more likely.
+The first European to document the islands of San Francisco Bay was Spanish naval officer and explorer Juan Manuel de Ayala during the Spanish rule of California; he charted San Francisco Bay in 1775.
+He named today's Yerba Buena Island as "La Isla de los Alcatraces", which translates as "The Island of the Gannets", but is commonly believed to translate as "The Island of the Pelicans" (the modern Spanish word for pelican is pelícano), from the archaic Spanish alcatraz ("pelican").
+No gannets are native to the Pacific Coast, making the older Spanish usage more likely.

 Yerba Buena Island was labeled on Ayala's 1775 chart of San Francisco Bay as "Isla de Alcatraces".
 The name was later applied to the rock now known as Alcatraz Island by Captain Frederick W. Beechey, an English naval officer and explorer.

 Over the years, the Spanish version "Alcatraz" became popular and is now widely used.
 In August 1827, for instance, French Captain Auguste Bernard Duhaut-Cilly wrote "... running past Alcatraze's (Pelicans) Island ... covered with a countless number of these birds.
 A gun fired over the feathered legions caused them to fly up in a great cloud and with a noise like a hurricane."
 The California brown pelican (Pelecanus occidentalis californicus) is not known to nest on the island today.
 The Spanish built several small buildings on the island and other minor structures.

 Fort Alcatraz

-The earliest recorded private owner of the island of Alcatraz is Julian Workman, to whom it was given by Mexican governor Pio Pico in June 1846, with the understanding that Workman would build a lighthouse on it.
+The earliest recorded private owner of the island of Alcatraz is Julian Workman, to whom it was given by Mexican Governor Pio Pico in June 1846, with the understanding that Workman would build a lighthouse on it.
 Julian Workman is the baptismal name of William Workman, co-owner of Rancho La Puente and a personal friend of Pio Pico.
-Later in 1846, acting in his capacity as Military Governor of California, John C. Frémont bought the island for $5,000 in the name of the United States government from Francis Temple.
+Later in 1846, acting in his capacity as military governor of California, John C. Frémont bought the island for $5,000 in the name of the United States government from Francis Temple.

 In 1850, President Millard Fillmore ordered that Alcatraz Island be set aside specifically as a United States military reservation, for military purposes based upon the U.S. acquisition of California from Mexico following the Mexican–American War.
 Frémont had expected a large compensation for his initiative in purchasing and securing Alcatraz Island for the U.S. government, but the U.S. government later invalidated the sale and paid Frémont nothing.
 Frémont and his heirs sued for compensation during protracted but unsuccessful legal battles that extended into the 1890s.